ollie-shop/ollie-observability-vtexio-service-example/docs/README.md

 Now the next step is to connect your app with an external logging systems like OpenSearch.

+We use [**Pino**](https://www.npmjs.com/package/pino-opensearch) as the logger and Pino already has these packages that can stream data to various systems.

 It is important to note that you can stream the logs anywhere.
+This is up to you.

-If you don't have a Datalake, you can contact Ollie to subscribe to the Ollie Data Studio, where we provide a managed services suite using Grafana and Opensearch.
+Howeber, If you don't have a Datalake, you can contact Ollie to subscribe to the Ollie Data Studio, where we provide a managed services suite using Grafana and Opensearch.
+The example below is a configuration of the Ollie Data Studio Opensearch.

 ```typescript
 import pino from 'pino'